daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Could-have

-#### The user could be able to have their answers automatically checked.
+#### The user could be able to have their answers automatically checked

 Automatic checking of answers can provide immediate feedback to users, helping them understand mistakes and improve their learning experience.